Quick Vegetable Stir Fry

 • TOTAL

 This veggie stir fry is simple and quick to make.
 You will need 6 to 7 cups of vegetables.
 Choose a variety of colors and textures.
 We like to keep about half of the vegetables on the heartier side (like broccoli and carrots).
-Add the heartier veggies to the pan first and cook for a few minutes before adding quicker cooking vegetables like scallions, bell pepper, and snow peas.
+Add the heartier veggies to the pan first and cook for a few minutes before adding quicker-cooking vegetables like scallions, bell peppers, and snow peas.
 This way, all the vegetables turn out perfectly cooked.

-The stir fry sauce can be made in advance.
-It is extra delicious when made with fresh ginger and garlic, but if you do not have these on hand, you can leave them out.
+You can make the stir-fry sauce up to 5 days in advance.
+It is extra delicious when made with fresh ginger and garlic, but you can leave them out if you do not have them on hand.

 Makes 4 servings